The MIG Welding Process Control Quiz.

-So you recognize that with your bad back, you dont want to be handling steel when you are in your 60s and you decide to apply for a job running a weld shop that has both manual - robot MIG - FCA welders.
-It's possible, that some of these 30 MIG questions may come up.
-Are you ready to provide the answers?
+So you recognize that with your bad back, you dont want to be handling steel when you are in your 60's, and so you decide to apply for a job running a weld shop that has both Manual and Robot MIG & Flux Cored welds.
+It's possible, that some of these 30 MIG questions below may come up.
+Also you may want to check the flux cored weld test.

-With an 0.035 (0.9 mm) MIG wire, and argon - 20% CO2 gas mix, the robot technician has to set robot parameters to weld common, 0.080, (2 mm) gage carbon steel parts.
-As with many pulsed MIG power sources, the pulsed part of the MIG equipment in the robot cell has not been working well and the decision has been made to use regular CV MIG settings.
-For the required thin "lap welds", what MIG weld transfer mode should be selected, what wire feed setting, (or amps), volts and weld travel speed would be set?
+- With an 0.035 (0.9 mm) MIG wire, and argon - 20% CO2 gas mix, the robot technician has to set robot parameters to weld common, 0.080, (2 mm) gage carbon steel parts.
+As with many pulsed MIG power sources, the pulsed part of the MIG equipment in the robot cell has not been working well, so the decision is made to use regular CV MIG settings.
+For the required thin "lap welds".
+What MIG weld transfer mode should be selected for this robot weld, and what wire feed setting, (or amps), volts and weld travel speed would be set?

-This is what the transition or start point of spray looks like.
+Regular CV MIG.
+This is what the start point of Spray looks like.

-With the manual welds, the "start point of spray transfer" (see above) can be readily used on the 1/8 to 3/16 (3 to 5 mm) carbon steel parts.
-The welder has 0.045 (1.2mm) wires, he asks what is the spray transfer start point wire feed and the voltage?
-Also as the weld supervisor, you want to know how much MIG wire to order.
+- With the manual welds, the "start point of spray transfer" (see above) can be readily used on the 1/8 to 3/16 (3 to 5 mm) carbon steel parts.
+The welder is using 0.045 (1.2mm) MIG wires.
+The welder asks what is the spray transfer start point wire feed and the voltage?
+Also the weld supervisor, wants to know how much MIG wire to order.
 The welder will average 30 minutes arc on time each hour, and the job is expected to last for 100 hours.